Today in black history: Toni Morrison is born, first all-black Broadway musical debuts, Shani Davis wins gold, and more

 1903 — First all-black musical opens on Broadway.
 In Dahomey, a musical comedy and the first full-length musical written, produced and performed by blacks, opened at the New York Theatre and ran for 53 performances.
 It featured music by Will Marion Cook from the book by Jesse A. Shipp, and lyrics by Paul Laurence Dunbar.

 1931 — Happy birthday, Toni Morrison.
 Morrison is born in Lorain, Ohio.
-Morrison, a Pulitzer Prize-winning novelist, and received the Presidential Medal of Freedom in 2012 from then-President Barack Obama.
+The late Morrison, a Pulitzer Prize-winning novelist, and received the Presidential Medal of Freedom in 2012 from then-President Barack Obama.
 The Bluest Eye, was published in 1970, and attracted immediate attention.
 Among her many other works are Sula, Song of Solomon and Tar Baby.
 Beloved, a Pulitzer Prize winner published in 1988, is regarded by many as Morrison’s most successful work.

 2006 — Shani Davis becomes the first black person to win an individual gold medal in Winter Olympics history.
 Davis won the men’s 1,000-meter speed skating race in Turin, Italy.